Analysis | What will happen if there are millions of votes to be counted on Election Night? They’ll count the votes.

 What Trump was trying to do on Friday was suggest that there’s something weird about having to wait for votes to be counted before declaring a winner.
 As though the election-night announcement of winners in each state, a product of the mass-communication era, is somehow the standard that is expected and not simply a function of statistical analysis and contests that aren’t that close.

-No election is officially complete until the results are certified by a state or locality, a process which can take weeks.
-But usually it’s obvious who won well before that, and often on the night of the election itself, so we’ve gotten used to not having to wait.
+No election is officially complete until the results are certified by a state or locality, a process that can take weeks.
+But usually, it’s obvious who won well before that and often on the night of the election itself, so we’ve gotten used to not having to wait.
 Trump wants to use this to his advantage.

-In 2018, when his ally then-Gov. Rick Scott (R-Fla.) was in a tight race for the U.S. Senate, Trump eagerly embraced Scott’s argument that absentee ballots should be considered suspect.
+In 2018, when Trump ally and then-Gov. Rick Scott (R-Fla.) was in a tight race for the U.S. Senate, the president eagerly embraced Scott’s argument that absentee ballots should be considered suspect.
 At one point, he even explicitly advocated that the results from election night — which showed Scott winning — stand.

 It’s admittedly hard to tell how much of this is Trump insincerely trying to cast doubt on what will likely be a heavily Democratic group of votes and how much is Trump sincerely thinking there’s something suspect about them.
 (In the case of those votes in Florida in 2018, no fraud was identified, despite Scott’s and Trump’s insistences.)
 Trump may actually believe that Democrats sneakily inject votes into the absentee pool with regularity and at a massive scale; this is, after all, the president who for months insisted that hydroxychloroquine would repel the coronavirus without evidence.